Full of beautiful, gorgeous lovely snow

 And after some confusion and removing most of the cleaning products stored under the sink I was able to do that.
 Crisis averted.
 Quick thinking of me wasn't it?

 In my former life I would've had my hubby to take care of these types of mishaps but now that I am a widow I did the next best thing which is to either google it or consult my daughter with the college degree or both!
 She suggested I check down in the creepy cellar to make sure there weren't any leaks or whatnot down there.
+A handyman came over the next day but couldn't get the dishwasher out to investigate because the newest floor, a laminate wood floor, laid down on top of a linoleum floor made it impossible to get out unless it's removed from in front of the dishwasher.
+I decided that since the dishwasher was so old that instead of replacing it I would just do with out it and wash the dishes by hand.
+You have to do that anyways before you put the dishes in the dishwashers, then it takes a few hours to run, then the dishes still have to air dry.
+It seems like using a dishwasher just makes doing dishes longer and more complicated, doesn't it?

 I sure do hope it doesn't ever get that cold here again.